freignat91/cipher3/README.md

 - execute: make install
 - then the command cipher3 is available

-For Ubuntu, you have a pre-build cipher3.ubuntu file you can use without cloning and building the projet.
+For Ubuntu, you have a pre-build cipher3.ubuntu file you can use without cloning and building the project.

+# Test

+execute 'make test' to launch the project tests

 # Usage